nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Then, enter the command `assign random 1`.

 If done successfully, you should see the "Developer Guide" task being assigned to a random member.
-It should show up under in the task list of the [current team section](#current-team-section) as shown below.
+It should show up
+in the task list of the [current team section](#current-team-section) as shown below.

 ![Assign Random Example](images/AssignRandomExample.png)